 Not that you’ll have time to notice any of that.
 You’ll be on a small boat a mile or two out, locked in the fight of your life with a monster GT.
 Giant Trevally are the bullies of the reef, and their fighting power has earned them a loyal following all over the world.
 The Andaman Islands are home to some of the biggest and meanest out there.

 They’re not alone, either.
 You’ve also got Dogtooth Tuna, super-sized Grouper, and Coral Trout as colorful as the reefs themselves.
-Mother nature really cranked up the crazy when she stocked these waters.
+Mother nature cranked up the crazy when she stocked these waters, and it’s a true sight to behold.

 Offshore Bucket List

 The North Queensland coast is a paradise for many reasons.
-Great weather, friendly people, and easy access to the Great Barrier Reef.
-Time your trip right, and you can also take part in one of the most exciting angling extravaganzas on the planet: heavy tackle season.
+Great weather, friendly people, and of course, easy access to the Great Barrier Reef.
+Time your trip right, and you can take part in one of the most exciting offshore extravaganzas on the planet: heavy tackle Black Marlin season.

 The waters off Cairns are spring break central for giant Black Marlin.
 From September through December, big game anglers pour into town in the hopes of landing a “Grander.”
 It’s no pipe dream, either.
 Fish well over 1,000 pounds are caught here every year.

 The great thing about heavy tackle season is the excitement and sense of adventure that comes with it.
 Head to a bar in the fishier parts of town and you can’t help but overhear people discussing the day’s catch.
+Stroll the harbor and the Billfish buzz is intoxicating.
 Never has one fish made a town so iconic.

 Hawaii is one of those places that just seems too good to be true.
 Impossibly tall mountains with nothing but water for thousands of miles in every direction.
 Plants and animals you won’t find anywhere else on earth.
 Best of all?
 A laid-back vibe that can only come from living in paradise.